The ability to effectively communicate with groups of people is one of the most important skills you can cultivate.

 Will I have homework?

+Yep.
 Your homework is to apply what you learn as soon as possible, observe the results, celebrate success and to report back in your next lesson.
+Improvement is fun when you’re seeing results and getting lots of positive feedback.

 How do I pay?